 C8 - Explain why you believe you were discriminated against based on your disability or a perceived disability.

-The complainant due to a diagnoses of severe learning disability requires intensive remediation and therefore accommodation.
-The shut down of the Demonstration school would result in removal of the direct, specific remediation required by my son to achieve recommended attendance at a Provincial School equipped to meet intensive remediation needs.
+The complainant due to a diagnosis of severe learning disability requires intensive remediation and therefore accommodation.
+The closures of the Demonstration school from COVID-19 resulted in the removal of the direct, specific remediation required by my child to achieve recommended attendance at a Provincial School equipped to meet intensive remediation needs.
 "We must give our learners the tools they need to reach their full potential, regardless of their individual circumstances." quote from Achieving Excellence: a Renewed Vision for Education in Ontario.
-The absence of any meaningful remediation solution to be provided for future education in main stream along with the French language school being given preference to keep the existence of CJL open has failed to meet the disability needs, thereby constituting discrimination.
+The absence of any meaningful remediation solution to be provided for future education in the mainstream school has failed to meet the disability needs, thereby constituting discrimination.

 C9 - Do you have particular needs related to your disability?

-Severe Learning Disability - Dyslexia - "affecting language processing, phonological processing, working memory, short-term and long-term rote auditory memory and sequencing, grapho-motor performance and processing speed.
-This has given rise to specific weaknesses in reading, spelling, written language and mathematics" summary from Dr. Berenice Mandelcorn - thereby requiring intensive targeted, and instructional support by the programs utilized at Amethyst Demonstration School.
+Severe Learning Disability - (This is where you put in your child diagnoses) Dyslexia - "affecting language processing, phonological processing, working memory, short-term and long-term rote auditory memory and sequencing, gross-motor performance and processing speed.
+This has given rise to specific weaknesses in reading, spelling, written language and mathematics" also mention the Psychologists names, Types of reports- thereby requiring intensive targeted, and instructional support by the programs utilized at Amethyst Demonstration School.